hwkuohenry/hwkuohenry.github.io/p03_talks.md

 permalink: /talks/
 ---

-For the talks I attended, the presentation materials are listed below.
+For the talks I have given, the presentation materials are listed below.

 --------
 {:style="margin-bottom:20px"}